cunybpl/nycet_pnp/src/content/measurement_techniques/water-pressure-and-pump-curve.md

 4. Download all data from the logger and save the file in the .csv file format for analysis.

 <iframe class ="video" src="https://www.youtube.com/embed/ROULsEti34A?si=zgEIBByCNf8U5oFw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
 <figcaption class="figure-caption text-left">Figure 5.
-How to extract the data from the logger using HOBOware.
-(Click to Start Video)</figcaption>
+How to extract the data from the logger using HOBOware.</figcaption>

 ## Troubleshooting Our Measurement Equipment